SeisSol/SeisSol/Documentation/fully-coupled-mesh-tutorial.rst

     export PATH=$PATH:~/SeisSol/Meshing/creating_geometric_models

 Please consider running `git pull` in SeisSol/Meshing to pull the latest version of the scripts, if the repository is not newly cloned.
+You may also install required python modules with `pip install -r requirements.txt`.

 Creating topography and boxes
 -------------------------------